 “Traditional work and education models can no longer promise financial or professional security,” said CreativeLive Co-founder Chase Jarvis.
 “What we are witnessing is a creative revolution in response to a crisis of autonomy.
 Americans are rewriting the script by creating a new language.
 In the world of work in America, creativity truly is the new literacy — and the new currency.”

 This survey was conducted online within the United States from March 3-5, 2014 among 2,112 adults ages 18 and older, among whom 1,120 are employed, by Harris Poll on behalf of CreativeLive via its Quick Query omnibus product.
 Figures for age, sex, race/ethnicity, education, region and household income were weighted where necessary to bring them into line with their actual proportions in the population.
-Propensity score weighting was used to adjust for respondents’ propensity to be online.
+Propensity score weighting was used to adjust for respondents’ propensity to be online and travel.

 All sample surveys and polls, whether or not they use probability sampling, are subject to multiple sources of error which are most often not possible to quantify or estimate, including sampling error, coverage error, error associated with nonresponse, error associated with question wording and response options, and post-survey weighting and adjustments.
 Therefore, Harris Interactive avoids the words “margin of error” as they are misleading.
 All that can be calculated are different possible sampling errors with different probabilities for pure, unweighted, random samples with 100% response rates.
 These are only theoretical because no published polls come close to this ideal.

 Respondents for this survey were selected from among those who have agreed to participate in Harris Interactive surveys.
 The data have been weighted to reflect the composition of the adult population.
 Because the sample is based on those who agreed to participate in the Harris Interactive panel, no estimates of theoretical sampling error can be calculated.